-10 minutes 25 MAN Primary minutes Mathematics 2 10 minutes Introduction Main activity Plenary Whole class teaching Individual task Whole class teaching Hide a selection of 3D shapes.
-Ask pupils to copy the shapes in MAN Primary Ask them to count the corners on each shape Ask the pupils if they can tell you how many corners Tell the class you want them to guess the shape be 150, exercise A into their th exercise books, making As sure that each shape or and say how many corners there are. and edges different shapes in the classroom have, you are thinking of.
+10 minutes 25 New Method minutes Mathematics 2 10 minutes Introduction Main activity Plenary Whole class teaching Individual task Whole class teaching Hide a selection of 3D shapes.
+Ask the pupils to copy the shapes in New Method Ask them to count the corners on each shape Ask the pupils if they can tell you how many corners Tell the class you want them to guess the shape into their exercise books, th making sure that each shape they draw has the correct number of edges e and corners. sh rs, w As and say how many corners there are. and edges different shapes in the classroom have, you are thinking of.
 Ask them to put spots on the shapes with three eg: the whole room, the windows, the desks.
-Tell them some features of the shape, eg: if you are thinking of a sphere you may say: 'It has no corners, it has no edges' they draw has the correct number of edges and corners. corners, stripes on the shapes with four corners and shade the shapes with no corners.
+Tell them some features of the shape, eg: if you are thinking of a sphere you may say: 'It has no corners, it has no edges' corners, stripes on the shapes with four corners and shade the shapes with no corners.
 Ask them if they can tell you what shape the classroom is and how they know.
-Repeat this for a different 3D shape. - Ask them to tell you which shapes have four corners, three corners Tell them to imagine that the classroom had no corners or edges, then ask: Invite a pupil to the front of the class to give clues for a hidden shape. and no corners.
+Repeat this for a different 3D shape.
+Ask them to tell you which shapes have four corners, three corners Tell them to imagine that the classroom had no corners or edges, then ask: Invite a pupil to the front of the class to give clues for a hidden shape. and no corners.
 'What shape would it be?'
 (A sphere, like a ball.)